Last updated: April, 2021

 Keep the bitten limb below the heart height to slow spread of any venom.
 Assuming it is their leg that has been bitten, sit the casualty down on a rock, tree stump, or backpack, with their leg downhill.
 Loosen clothing on the affected limb and remove jewellery.

 If the casualty has more serious reactions, call 999/112 and get an ambulance.
 Put the casualty in the Recovery Position and lower the affected limb below the level of the heart.
+In rare occasions, some people may have an anaphylactic reaction or suffer high anxiety leading to breathing problems.

 Monitor their vital signs regularly.
 It’s good practice to note these down and hand them to the ambulance service when they arrive.
 You can download a free Casualty Monitoring card from our website.